 A truck accident lawyer in Tampa, FL at Jeff Murphy Law Firm understands that when people are involved in a truck crash, it is not the same as being in a collision between two passenger vehicles.
-Trucks can weigh up to a hefty 80,000 pounds when fully stocked, when the average passenger vehicle can weigh a measly 3,500 pounds in comparison.
-True devastation can occur, along with lives being lost.
+Trucks can weigh up to a hefty 80,000 pounds when fully stocked while the average passenger vehicle can weigh a measly 3,500 pounds in comparison.
+True devastation can occur, along with tragic fatalities.

-Not only can truck accidents be more severe, but they can be more complex than your standard vehicle accident.
-That is why we encourage victims of truck accidents to talk with a FL truck accident lawyer right away for help.
+Not only can truck accidents be more severe, but they can be more complicated than your standard vehicle accident.
+That is why we encourage victims of truck accidents to talk with a Tampa, FL truck accident lawyer right away for help.

-When it comes to truck accidents, a truck accident lawyer in Tampa is aware that there may be more than one entity who is responsible for what happened.
-For instance, the truck parts manufacturer could have made a flawed product or the trucking company failed to uphold proper maintenance of the truck itself.
-But of course, there is always the chance that the trucker had committed one careless mistake which led to the tragic truck collision.
+When it comes to truck accidents, a truck accident lawyer in Tampa, FL, is aware that there may be more than one entity who is responsible for what happened.
+For instance, the truck parts manufacturer could have made a flawed product, or the trucking company failed to uphold proper maintenance of the truck itself.
+But of course, there is always the chance that the trucker committed careless mistakes which led to the tragic truck collision.